ron-from-nl/FinalCrypt/README.md

 # FinalCrypt

-FinalCrypt encrypts & decrypts your data with a personal (cipher) file like your personal photo or video.
+FinalCrypt encrypts your files with any (personal photo or video) file.
-Virtually all encryption software uses very small public / private key files (Rijndael based encryption lik: AES and DES).
+A so called "cipher file".
+Even supercomputers can't reproduce your photo or video out of thin air.
-A FinalCrypt cipher file can be much larger (GigaBytes even), which makes it infinitely more hard to bruteforce attack (crack) as no supercomputer cluster can try all the combinations to recreate your holiday photo or video.
+Why FinalCrypt?
+Virtually all encryption software uses small (32 bytes) key files to (AES) encrypt your data.

-FinalCrypt encryption is unbreakable without your personal cipher.
+FinalCrypt's "Personal Cipher Encryption" is unbreakable, fully OpenSource and guaranteed to be free of malware or backdoors!

 Email: ronuitzaandam@gmail.com